• Skip to primary navigation

 How to play Android 11 Easter Egg game (Android Neko Cat game)?

-Last updated on: December 14, 2020, first published on: December 14, 2020 3 Comments
+Last updated on: August 3, 2025, first published on: December 14, 2020 3 Comments

 Android 11 Easter Egg game: Neko catAndroid 11 has returned with an Android Easter Egg game.
-For each major version of Android from Android Gingerbread, an Easter Egg has always been included as a mini-game in the Android System with Android 10 being an exception.
+For each major version of Android from Android Gingerbread, an Easter Egg has always been included as a mini-game in the Android System, with Android 10 being an exception.

-This guide will explain what the Android 11 Easter Egg game is, how to access it and how to play the game (Android Neko Cat game).
+This guide will explain what the Android 11 Easter Egg game is, how to access it, and how to play the game (Android Neko Cat game).

 What is the Android 11 Easter Egg game?

-Unlike the previous Easter Egg games, the Android 11 Easter Egg is not played in the Quick Settings but rather in the Device Controls under Power menu.
+Unlike the previous Easter Egg games, the Android 11 Easter Egg is not played in the Quick Settings but rather in the Device Controls under the Power menu.

 How to access the Android 11 Easter Egg?